hackclub/hackclub/CODE_OF_CONDUCT.md

 Changes to the Code of Conduct should be proposed by [creating an issue](https://github.com/hackclub/hackclub/issues/new) or making a pull request to this document.

-## Summary

-- Treat everyone with respect and kindness.
-- Be thoughtful in how you communicate.
-- Don't be destructive or inflammatory.
-- If you encounter an issue, please mail <conduct@hackclub.com>.

 ## Acknowledgments